naithanianshul/Single-Core-5-stage-MIPS-pipeline-RTL/README.md

 # Single Core 5-stage MIPS pipeline RTL
  RTL design of a single core 5-stage MIPS pipeline CPU implementation in Verilog

+The project was built and run on https://www.edaplayground.com/x/hBBR

+The Core CPU module assumes that the Instruction Memory and Data Memory are both Byte addressable and Reads/Writes can be performed in a single cycle

 This processor supports the following instructions:
 | Type | Instructions         |
 |------|-----------------------|